 Shaken Baby Syndrome

 Shaken Baby Syndrome, or SBS, is a brain injury diagnosed in infants and toddlers who are injured or die as a result of forceful shaking.
 Shaken baby syndrome symptoms include vomiting, breathing problem, paralysis, and/or seizures.
 Internal injuries, such as bleeding in the brain and eyes, spinal cord damage, and bone fractures are also associated with shaken baby syndrome.
-Typically, evidence of prior child abuse is found in cases of shaken baby syndrome.
+Typically, evidence of prior child abuse is found in cases of shaken baby syndrome, there have been some cases of babies of not being in a car seat or in their car sear incorrectly and dying due to SBS, if you’re wanting a new baby seat for your child while saving some money you can look at these baby seat discounts.
 This is such a sad and unfortunate injury for babies, if you would like some extra support because you are struggling because of baby disease then you should ask your doctor for as much help as possible, which also includes help for yourself as you may be struggling to care for your baby.
 The internet is also extremely helpful in finding information for your baby, you can have a look at articles, baby videos, and network with others who are also struggling with the injuy.